• Skip to main content

 Average House Price: £381,500

 Brighton’s inner suburbs feature lots of Victorian terraced streets.
 These areas are relatively cheap by Brighton standards – if still pricey compared to most of the country.
-That makes them very sought after by buyers on a budget, buy to let property investors and tenants.
+That makes them very sought after by buyers on a budget, buy-to-let property investors and tenants.

 Outer Suburbs